rmi-mobility-data-science/replicaEVSE/docs/notes.md

 * there is only 1 person per trip in the commercial trips data
 * None of the commercial drivers are in the population data
 * I don't know how to get `stop_duration` out of trucks...

+### Counties
+* only LDV have county information from the population table.
+Commercial Does not.
+Using destinatino blockgroup to get counties associated with each person_id (trip for commercial)